the-real-sumsome/spacemy.xyz-rebooted/README.md

 import the sql file into phpmyadmin/whatever

 sudo service apache2 start

-u are done
 ```
+You're done!
+Congratulations on being an awful copy cat trying to copy MY GITHUB FORK.

-## notes
+## Notes
-this is a project just for experimenting with php. u can contribute if there are some security issues.
+This is a project just for experimenting with PHP.
+You can help contribute if there are any security issues.

+If you're using this repository to start your own forums, you need to change some of the texts in the PHP files since it has the "spacemy.xyz" things.

-## thanks to
+## Big Thanks
-everyone who has helped me web dev
+To everyone who has helped me the development of spacemy.xyz-rebooted